tonydang11/Small_GPU/CS365_Report.md

 This methodology ensures that each module behaves correctly in isolation, providing a reliable foundation for higher-level system verification.
 ### 2. Module-Level Testbenches
 #### 2.1 Scheduler Testbench
+a)Purpose of the Scheduler Testbench

 The Scheduler Testbench is designed to verify the correct operation of the thread scheduling logic.
-Its main purpose is to ensure that the scheduler selects a valid thread based on the current set of active threads and responds correctly to clock and reset signals.
+Its main objective is to ensure that the scheduler selects a valid thread based on the current set of active threads and responds correctly to clock and reset signals.
+The testbench aims to confirm correct scheduling behavior under different thread activity conditions.

+b)Code Analysis

 The testbench generates a periodic clock signal with a fixed time period and applies an initial reset to initialize the scheduler state.
-After releasing the reset, different combinations of the active_threads input are applied to simulate various thread activity scenarios, including cases where some threads are inactive and cases where all threads are active.
+After the reset is released, various combinations of the active_threads input are applied to simulate different scheduling scenarios, including cases where some threads are inactive and cases where all threads are active.

 The output signal scheduled_thread is monitored at every rising edge of the clock.
-The testbench checks whether the scheduler always selects a thread that is marked as active and whether the scheduling behavior remains stable across clock cycles.
+This allows verification that the scheduler always selects an active thread and that the scheduling behavior remains stable across clock cycles.
 By testing multiple active thread patterns and reapplying reset during simulation, the testbench verifies both normal operation and reset recovery behavior of the scheduler.
-This confirms that the scheduler operates correctly under different runtime conditions.
 ```
 module scheduler_tb;